FuzionView/FV-Docs/source/openfv.rst

 * Select from the action icons to View or Edit the Data Provider, Manage their Users, or Delete a Data Provider.

-   You can find more detailed documentation on using the Admin tools for Data Providers `here. <https://uumpt.sharedgeo.net/docs/DataProvider.html#data-provider-admin>`_ and tools for System Operators `here. <https://uumpt.sharedgeo.net/docs/SystemOperator.html#system-operator-admin>`_
+   You can find more detailed documentation in the  `Admin tools for Data Providers <https://uumpt.sharedgeo.net/docs/DataProvider.html#data-provider-admin>`_ and  `tools for System Operators. <https://uumpt.sharedgeo.net/docs/SystemOperator.html#system-operator-admin>`_

 Who Am I?
 -----------